Diamondbacks vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brad Keller takes the mound for the Kansas City Royals on Monday at Chase Field against Ketel Marte and the Arizona Diamondbacks.
-First pitch is at 9:40 PM ET for the first game of a three-game series.
+Ketel Marte and the Arizona Diamondbacks will play Vinnie Pasquantino and the Kansas City Royals on Tuesday at Chase Field, at 9:40 PM ET.

-The favored Diamondbacks have -125 moneyline odds against the underdog Royals, who are listed at +105.
-The total is 10 runs for this matchup.
+The favored Diamondbacks have -145 moneyline odds to win against the underdog Royals, who are listed at +120.
+The over/under is 10 runs for the matchup.

 Rep your team with officially licensed Diamondbacksgear!
 Head to Fanatics to find jerseys, shirts, and much more.